Arkansas Court Records

 How Do I Pay a Ticket Online in Arkansas?

-Persons who wish to make online traffic ticket payments in Arkansas must verify that the district court in the county where the ticket was issued accepts online citation payments.
+Persons who wish to make online traffic ticket payments in Arkansas should first verify that the district court in the county where the ticket was issued accepts online citation payments.
 Interested parties may do so via the web directory provided by the Arkansas Judiciary.
-If the appropriate court accepts online citation payments, the requestor may proceed to visit the Arkansas Judiciary’s online court payment portal and select the “Pay a Citation” option.
-The requesting party will be required to provide their full names and citation number or their driver’s license/state I. D. number and birth date.
-A service fee will be charged for payments made online.
+If the appropriate court accepts online citation payments, the requester may proceed to visit the Arkansas Judiciary’s online court payment portal and select the “Pay a Citation” option.
+The requesting party will then be prompted to provide their full names and citation number or their driver’s license/state I. D. number and birth date.
+A service fee may be charged for payments made online.

 What is the Arkansas Traffic Ticketing System?

-Arkansas operates a point system which it uses to access and identify problem drivers in the state.
-Depending on the severity of the traffic violation, a range of points from 3–8 can be issued to the violator.
+Arkansas operates a point system which it uses to access and identify problematic drivers in the state.
+Depending on the severity of the traffic violation, a range of points, from 3–8, can be issued to the violator.
 When a driver’s record crosses 10 points, a warning letter is mailed to the driver by the Arkansas Department of Finance and Administration.
 The warning letter notifies the driver that additional traffic tickets and increased accumulated points could lead to license sanctions.

-A hearing will be automatically scheduled when a driver gets up to 14 or more points on their record.
+A hearing is usually automatically scheduled when a driver gets up to 14 or more points on their record.
 When this happens, a Hearing Officer is assigned to the driver, who explains the laws and regulations concerning the Arkansas points system to the driver and the consequences of the accumulated points/violations on the driver’s record.
-Drivers that fail to attend the scheduled hearing will have their driving license automatically suspended.
+Drivers that fail to attend the scheduled hearing may have their driving license automatically suspended.

 How Do I Know if I Have a Traffic Ticket in Arkansas?